98% of 3PLs believe they have successful relationships with their customers — and 90% of customers agree with that sentiment.

 The benefits of ABM don’t stop once you’ve converted a prospect into a customer.
 As mentioned above, 3PL companies pride themselves on strong relationships with their customers, and an ABM strategy can help keep your existing accounts happy.

-With the information you’re able to capture with your ABM technology, you can uncover when your customers:
+With the information you’re able to capture with your ABM technology, you can uncover when your accounts:

-All of this data gives your teams plenty of time to formulate strategies for your customers.
+All of this data gives your teams plenty of time to formulate strategies for your accounts.
 Whether it’s…

 … you will have everything you need to delight your customers and keep them coming back.